kjepo/M-Forth/README.md

-As we've seen, FORTH words can be either primitives &mdash; consisting entirely of assembly language snippets &mdash; or user-defined, referencing a list of previously defined words (which, in themselves, reference other words, etc, until they ultimately referene a primitive).
+As we've seen, FORTH words can be either primitives &mdash; consisting entirely of assembly language snippets &mdash; or user-defined, referencing a list of previously defined words (which, in themselves, reference other words, etc, until they ultimately reference a primitive).
 </p>
 <p>
 We will define the inner interpreter &mdash; the core of the FORTH system.
-To execute a primitive word is obvious: simply call the assembly code.
+To execute a primitive word like <tt>DUP</tt> or <tt>PLUS</tt> is obvious: simply call the assembly code.
 But in order to execute a user-defined word, we must potentially invoke the interpreter recursively.
 For instance, when executing <tt>QUADRUPLE</tt>
 we must (twice) execute the word <tt>DOUBLE</tt> which, in itself, must execute <tt>DUP</tt> and <tt>PLUS</tt>.
 </p>
 <p>
-In a higher-level language, the interpreter could probably be expressed recursively but here we must create a tight and fast interpreter in assembly language.
+In a higher-level language, the interpreter could be expressed recursively but here we must create a tight and fast interpreter in assembly language.
 It is therefore necessary for the interpreter to maintain another stack to remember the location before going off